List of X-Men: The Animated Series and X-Men '97 characters: Nasty Boys

 While the Nasty Boys are minor villains in the comics, the team was featured several times in the series.
 Appearing first in the episode "Til Death Do Us Part", the series featured four of the Boys: Ruckus, Gorgeous George, Hairbag, and Slab.
-The X-Man Morph, who had been resurrected by Mr. Sinister, had an "evil" side to his personality.
-"Evil" Morph was often a part-time member of the Nasty Boys, but Sinister increasingly lost control of him.
-The Nasty Boys reappeared in both parts of "Reunion", where, teamed with the Savage Land Mutates, they proved to be quite imposing to the X-Men, whom Sinister had rendered powerless.
-The X-Men eventually regained their powers, freed Morph from Sinister completely, and defeated Sinister and the Boys.
-After leaving the Savage Land, the Boys reappeared with Sinister in all four parts of "Beyond Good and Evil".
-Vertigo accompanied them (Sinister had given her a Magneto-inspired energy boost in "Reunion") and was made into a member, despite her female status.
+Morph serves as a temporary member of the Nasty Boys after being brainwashed by Mister Sinister.
+The X-Men eventually free Morph from Sinister completely and defeat Sinister and the Nasty Boys.
+The Nasty Boys reappear in "Beyond Good and Evil", with Vertigo joining the group.